 3 Ways to Have a Large Music Library On iPhone without Paying

 So, do you have to be rich to have a large music library?
 Not at all!
-In fact, apart from transferring music from Dropbox to iPhone music library, these days you can build your music library basically for free by following a few different methods:
+In fact, apart from transferring music from Dropbox to music library on iPhone, these days you can build your music library basically for free by following a few different methods:

 1. Download Music from Free Websites